There are so many tiles to choose from, which is best for my house?

 The only roof tiles that are designed in preventing water to run underneath them are the original two piece pan and cover barrel tiles.
 The bottom tile creates a channel in the shape of a 'U' and the cover then is placed on both sides, thus preventing rain water to flow under the tile.
 We still find homes in South Florida that have these tiles and are still performing even though the tile underlayment paper is completely deteriorated and the roof may be over 50 years old.
 Unfortunately, this is the most expensive tile system because it uses two pieces of tile and requires more labor and material to install.
 Barrel tiles are now typically only installed in high end properties where the traditional look is highly valued and the additional cost is not a factor.
 We can greatly increase the life of any tile roof using by a premium underlayment paper like the Weatherlock or Awaplan.

 Flat tiles have the best wind resistance because they are more aerodynamic since they have the lowest profile and the adhesive is centered around the tile, click to see wind resistance chart.
-The use of foam adhesive greatly increases the wind resistance of all roof tiles which have to pass a minimum 150 mph test.
+The use of foam adhesive greatly increases the wind resistance of all roof tiles which have to pass a minimum 175 mph test in Miami-Dade or 170 mph in Broward.

 Make sure the tile is not discontinued unless you keep plenty of extra tiles or that it comes with any known problems.
 Although there are many problematic and defective roof tiles in the market with Miami-Dade approvals, we recommend that you choose a tile from a manufacturer that we recommend.